Arianny Celeste Flaunts Her Toned Stomach In Cropped Sweater: ‘Sunday Sweats’

 Arianny stood in front of a plant with large green leaves, and looked naturally stunning in a casual ensemble.
 She wore a pair of white sweatpants with an elastic waist and drawstring detail.
-The sweatpants also had pockets, and Arianny posed with her hands placed in them in an effortless stance.
-On one wrist, she wore two mixed metal bracelets that she is frequently spotted wearing.
+The sweatpants also had pockets, and she placed her hands in them in an effortless stance.
+On one wrist, she wore two mixed metal bracelets.

 She paired the sweatpants with a cropped sweatshirt that showcased a hint of her toned stomach.
 The sweatshirt itself had a loose fit, and Arianny added her own style to the look by rolling up the sleeves.
 Two thin drawstrings hung down her chest, and the top showed off her curves without clinging to her body.
 The baggy cropped hem floated away from her petite frame, and featured a different fabric than the rest of the sweatshirt.